jsplumb/mottle/README.md

-#touch-adapter
+#mottle
 =============

-TouchAdapter is a simple wrapper that allows you to register event listeners for mouse events and have those listeners respond to the corresponding touch devices.
+Mottle is a simple wrapper that allows you to register event listeners for mouse events and have those listeners respond to the corresponding touch devices.
 Support for `click`/`dblclick`/`contextmenu` is also included.
 I created this because I wanted a simple way to normalise a UI I was building across desktop and mobile, and I didn't need a mobile framework; just touch events.

 ##Browser Support